-The recovery process is about supporting people to rebuild their lives and restore their emotional, social, economic and physical well-being.
+The recovery process after an impacting emergency is about supporting people to rebuild their lives and restore their emotional, social, economic and physical well-being.
 It is more than simply building back the infrastructure.

 - Minimise the escalation of the consequences of the disaster

 - Reduce future exposure to hazards and their associate risks – i.e. build resilience

 - Take opportunities to regenerate and enhance communities in ways that will meet future needs.

 Preparing your business

 Effective recovery requires preparation